 Contributed by Canopy Cove

 The holiday season is characterized by many traditions and behaviors depending on your culture.
 However, one that is universal is the focus on food.
+Here are some BED recovery tips.

 For many, this is exciting, but, for those struggling with Binge Eating Disorder (BED), it opens a Pandora’s Box of emotions, concerns, and fears.